Biographies Royal Concertgebouw Orchestra

 The orchestra has cultivated a distinct, individual sound, one which is due in part to the unique acoustics of The Concertgebouw.
 The musicians play an equally decisive role.
 The orchestra is made up of over 120 players hailing from some twenty-five countries.
 Yet despite its size, it actually functions more like a chamber orchestra.

 To date only seven chief conductors have led the Concertgebouw Orchestra, and their influence, too, has been considerable: Willem Kes (chief conductor from 1888 to 1895), Willem Mengelberg (1895–1945), Eduard van Beinum (1945–59), Bernard Haitink (1961–88), Riccardo Chailly (1988–2004) Mariss Jansons (2004–15) and Daniele Gatti (2016–18).
-In June 2022 it was announced that Klaus Mäkelä is joining the orchestra as artistic partner with effect from the 2022-23 season, and will be chief conductor from 2027.
+In 2022 the orchestra announced that Klaus Mäkelä will be its eighth chief conductor, commencing in September 2027.

 Collaborations with world-renowned guest conductors and specialists contribute to the orchestra’s sound and great stylistic flexibility.
 Nikolaus Harnoncourt, for instance, was largely responsible for the orchestra’s reputation with respect to eighteenth-century repertoire.
 Iván Fischer is honorary guest conductor since the 2021–22 season.
 Pierre Audi works with the orchestra as its creative partner.